 Overview

-Designed for serving police officers who intend pursuing a career in investigation, enrolment in the program is restricted to those officers in policing, or other relevant organisations, who are designated as 'detective' or who are working towards that qualification in their organisation.
+Designed for serving police officers who intend pursuing a career in investigation, enrolment in the programme is restricted to those officers in policing, or other relevant organisations, who are designated as 'detective' or who are working towards that qualification in their organisation.

-The Policing (Investigations) program from Charles Sturt University is a nationally recognised and registered award in tertiary education.
+The Policing (Investigations) programme from Charles Sturt University is a nationally recognised and registered award in tertiary education.
 The course aims to enhance your capabilities by building upon your existing knowledge of investigative practice and procedure.
-It is designed to complement existing in-service investigation programs or their equivalent.
-The course aims to foster critical reflection upon the ethical, legal and practical issues that impact upon criminal investigation.

-This course has been designed in extensive consultation with police, the justice community and academics.
+- This course has been designed in extensive consultation with police, the justice community and academics.
 This ensures subjects are vocationally relevant and up-to-date, producing ethical and professional graduates ready for a rapidly changing police and community environment.

 Career opportunities